 In this course, you will learn how to perform ‘just in time’, ‘just barely enough’ Business Analysis on an agile project in order to incrementally develop a comprehensive understanding of business goals and requirements.
-As you and your team work through a case study project, you’ll gain practical experience in how to leverage the BA function and toolkit to help teams overcome some of the most vexing issues that confront agile teams today, including: how to help business owners overcome ‘prioritization phobia’ by guiding them towards an MVP approach to development; how to track dependencies between requirements and development teams; how and when to unbundle epics into manageable User Stories; when to ‘bend’ agile principles; how to apply UML 2.0; how to coordinate development across multiple teams and how to manage supplementary requirements such as non-functional requirements and constraints.
+As you and your team work through a case study project, you’ll gain practical experience in how to leverage the BA function and toolkit to help teams overcome some of the most vexing issues that confront agile teams today, including: how to help business owners overcome ‘prioritization phobia’ by guiding them towards an MVP approach to development; how and when to unbundle epics into manageable User Stories and how to manage supplementary requirements such as non-functional requirements and constraints.
 You will also learn when and how to create persistent requirements documentation for communication with non-agile teams and for use after the project is over.

 In the arguments over agile versus traditional approaches to software development, Business Analysis (BA) has sometimes been ignored – as the elimination of a formal BA position is sometimes confused with elimination of the practice of business analysis, and a reduced emphasis on formal documentation is confused with the remaining need to perform the analysis behind it.
 As a result, the product backlog is loaded with items that are noted inconsistently, are difficult to reconcile with over-arching business goals and difficult to estimate and prioritize.
 The truth is – agile projects, with their increased emphasis on communication between developers and the business side, depend more heavily than ever on individuals (whatever their job title) who know how to structure their conversations with stakeholders for maximum benefit, individuals who are able to pull the right analysis techniques out of their ‘back pockets’ when they need them.

-- Challenges scaling agile – an approach that emerged from small companies – to large, highly regulated companies and organizations
+Challenges applying agile – an approach that emerged from small companies – to large, highly regulated companies and organizations